allenlsy/jekyll-galleries/README.md

 __Jekyll-galleries__ is a Jekyll plugin used for generating photo galleries from image folders.

-A demo to this plugin is on my [personal website](http://allenlsy.com/galleries).

 If you have any questions or any suggestions, I'm very pleased to hear from you.
 I need your support and ideas to make this plugin better.

 ---